andrzejSulkowski/gitorial-vs-code-extension/docs/DEVELOPMENT.md

 ---

-This architecture promotes maintainability, testability, and scalability while keeping the codebase organized and easy to understand.
+This architecture aims to promote maintainability, testability, and scalability while keeping the codebase organized and easy to understand.